The Complexity of Shake Slice Knots: A Theorem about Classical Signatures

 \section{A Theorem about Classical Signatures}

-We digress for a moment in this section to prove the following theorem about the classical signature.
-We will apply it in the next section to verify the conditions of $\autoref{thm:highcxtyconstruction}$ for our pattern $Q := P_1$ and $n$ odd.
+We digress for a moment in this section to prove \autoref{thm:2twists} about the classical signature.
+We will apply it in the next section to verify the conditions of \autoref{thm:highcxtyconstruction} for the pattern from \autoref{fig:PandPdual1} and $n$ odd.
 The case of $n$ even and non-zero will be handled by a different method.